Tilden Park Merry-Go-Round

 The Tilden Park Merry-Go-Round is a menagerie carousel located in Tilden Regional Park near Berkeley and Oakland, in unincorporated Contra Costa County.
 It was built by the Herschell-Spillman Company of Tonawanda, New York in 1911, and it is one of the few antique carousels left in the United States.
 Before arriving at Tilden in 1948, the carousel had seen service at amusement parks in San Bernardino, Ocean Beach, and Los Angeles.
 It is listed on the National Register of Historic Places.

-The Merry-Go-Round is owned by the East Bay Regional Park District.
+The Merry-Go-Round carousel is owned by the East Bay Regional Park District.

 History

-The Tilden Park Merry-Go-Round originally operated from 1912-1916 at a trolley park at Urbita Springs, a lake that no longer exists in San Bernardino.
+The Tilden Park Merry-Go-Round originally operated from 1912 to 1916 at a trolley park at Urbita Springs, a lake that no longer exists in San Bernardino.
 The ride operated for a short time in San Diego County before being placed in storage.
-From 1935-1937 it operated at Griffith Park in Los Angeles before being replaced with the current Griffith Park Merry-Go-Round.
+From 1935 to 1937 it operated at Griffith Park in Los Angeles before being replaced with the current Griffith Park Merry-Go-Round.
 In 1947, East Bay Regional Park District General Manager Richard Walpole visited Griffith Park and was impressed with their revenue producing concessions, including the Merry-Go-Round.
 The Merry-Go-Round operators in Griffith Park, the Davis family, were convinced by Walpole to move the ride that had been in storage and open it in Tilden Park.
-Ross Davis and his son John opened the Merry-Go-Round on May 29, 1948 at its current location.
+Ross Davis and his son John opened the Merry-Go-Round on May 29, 1948, at its current location.

 In 1950, the Merry-Go-Round was expanded from a three-row machine to its current configuration as a four-row machine.
 The inside row of horses are all cast aluminum figures in contrast to the hand-carved poplar figures on the rest of the Merry-Go-Round.
 At the time of the reconfiguration, the original rounding boards were replaced with the white rounding boards seen today.
 The vignette paintings on the rounding boards were also painted in 1950.

 While major mechanical overhauls have taken place over the years, including in 2008, much of the original machine remains intact.
 The machine is still operated using a trolley car throttle and a manual handbrake system.
 The original 7-1/2 horsepower Westinghouse electric motor still drives the Merry-Go-Round.